Groundhog

 *

-It’s quiet in my yard but for the occasional sough of wind through white oak.
+It’s quiet but for an occasional sough through the oaks.

-Cautiously, they step from the burrow, heading for my flower beds.
+Cautiously, they step from their burrow, heading for my garden beds.

 Previous